 (ii) Speaker, drama or gig: allocated date within Festival

-- Message of Hope: Greetings card campaign events in Wirksworth and Matlock, and also via local churches that are members of Churches Together in these towns - Saturday nearest Human Rights Day, December 10th.
+- Message of Hope: Greetings card campaign events in Wirksworth and Matlock, and also via the Churches Together organisations in these towns - Saturday nearest Human Rights Day, December 10th (Wirksworth) and later in December (Matlock).